CommandShiftHQ/be-northwind-mysql/README.md

 Click the lightning bolt and confirm that the query returns employee information.

-No on to the exercises!
+Now on to the exercises!